 If you’ve noticed old debts on your credit report, it’s best to act as soon as possible to remove these items.
 Here are a few steps you should take.

 1. Verify the age

-“If it’s not falling off, then the credit reporting companies have not received the right date,” says Maxine Sweet, recently retired vice president of public education for credit bureau Experian.
+“If it’s not falling off, then the credit reporting companies have not received the right date,” says Maxine Sweet, retired vice president of public education for credit bureau Experian.